Glass Tile Ideas That Will Blow You Away

 Why Glass Tile Continues to Outshine Every Other Material

 Few surfaces interact with light the way glass does.
-The moment sunlight or LEDs hit a glass backsplash or shower wall, the entire room brightens and visually expands.
+The moment sunlight or LEDs hit a glass tile backsplash or shower wall, the entire room brightens and visually expands.
 Here is why homeowners and designers continue choosing it:

-1. Unmatched light reflection
+1. Unmatched Light Reflection

 A modest glass backsplash can make a small kitchen feel much more open.

-2. Depth and luminosity
+2. Depth and Luminosity

 Light travels through the tile and bounces off the wall behind it for a three dimensional glow.

-3. Unlimited color palette
+3. Unlimited Color Palette

 From sea glass pastels to metallic gold, antique mirror, and color shifting finishes.

-4. Zero porosity
+4. Zero Porosity

 Completely impervious to moisture, mold, staining, and bacteria.

-5. Eco friendly options
+5. Eco Friendly Options

 Many lines feature high percentages of recycled content.

-6. Low maintenance
+6. Low Maintenance

 No sealing required for the tile surface.